The hummus that’s graced many-a-table

-I think this is because homemade hummus to me, is always my go-to “shit, I’ve got to make something to bring to that thing tonight, what can I make’.
+I think this is because homemade hummus to me, is always my go-to “damn, I’ve got to make something to bring to that thing tonight, what can I make’.
 And off we go.
+It’s only recently that I employed my good friend Jessica Shepherd to take some snazzy photos.
+And I’m pretty happy how they turned out.

 Every function I’ve been to I’ve always been asked to my bring my hummus.
 After a while of making hummus, I was adding about 4x the amount of ingredients that standard recipes called for, and thus my famous recipe was born.
 I’ll never forget my mum tasting it as a teenager saying “needs more cumin”… “nope, more cumin”.
 And that’s why you’re not mistaken when you see 1/4 cup cumin in this recipe (you may even need more).